HotDB-Community/hotdb-documents/docs/en/v2.5.6/cross-idc-disaster-recovery.md

 - If the cluster with DR mode enabled is deleted, the master center and the DR center will be deleted at the same time;

-- On the compute node cluster editing page, if the \"Enable DR mode\" is ON, it is not allowed to be OFF; if it is OFF, it is allowed to be ON.The existing cluster information is used as the master center configuration, and the DR center configuration can be added to it.
+- On the compute node cluster editing page, if the "Enable DR mode" is ON, it is not allowed to be OFF; if it is OFF, it is allowed to be ON.The existing cluster information is used as the master center configuration, and the DR center configuration can be added to it.

 ###### Disaster recovery environment deployment in multi-node mode

 The disaster recovery deployment of the multi-node cluster mode is basically the same as the steps of the master/slave compute node mode described in the previous chapter.
 The differences are as follows:

-1\.
-For disaster recovery deployment of the multi-node cluster mode, the version of compute node must be 2.5.6 and above, and \"multi node\" must be selected at the entrance of cluster deployment.
+1. For disaster recovery deployment of the multi-node cluster mode, the version of compute node must be 2.5.6 and above, and "multi node" must be selected at the entrance of cluster deployment.
 On this basis, the master center and DR center of disaster recovery mode can be deployed.

 ![](assets/cross-idc-disaster-recovery/image20.png)

-2\.
-For the multi-node cluster, the master center should be deployed before the DR center.
+2. For the multi-node cluster, the master center should be deployed before the DR center.

-3\.
-The configuration of the multi-node cluster in the master center and DR center is consistent with the deployment that needs to be filled in for the common multi-node cluster mode deployment.
+3. The configuration of the multi-node cluster in the master center and DR center is consistent with the deployment that needs to be filled in for the common multi-node cluster mode deployment.

-4\.
-In the process of automatic deployment through the management platform, the program will configure server.xml according to the information of the master center and DR center by default.
+4. In the process of automatic deployment through the management platform, the program will configure server.xml according to the information of the master center and DR center by default.
 The associated configuration items include:

 **Modification items for cluster mode in master center:**